tuliobluz/map/README.md

 ## How to Run

-To run the tests, you can use either the terminal or the headless mode.
+To run the tests, you can use either on the terminal on headless mode or via Playwright UI.
 The following commands will be useful:

 * `npm run e2e:allTests`: runs all the tests in headless browser.
 * `npm run e2e:openUi`: Run your tests with UI Mode for a better developer experience with time travel debugging, watch mode, and more with [trace-view](https://playwright.dev/docs/trace-viewer-intro).